mutantx22/RB3-USB-2026-all-buttons-YARG/README.md

 issues unresolved/ to fix:

-program doesn't work when keyboard is plugged into a USB hub
+program doesn't work when keyboard is plugged into a USB hub   (actually it does but you have to install a new filter for each new hub it's in)

 # Installation instructions: